mumbleskates/stfdecrypt.py/README.md

 In fact this is basicly python port of https://github.com/johndoe31415/startradersdecryptor with added encryption.
 BTW, execelent analysis, @johndoe31415 !

-Tested on Windows 10 - Star Traders: Frontiers v3.1.9
+Tested on Windows 10 - Star Traders: Frontiers v3.2.9

+Modified for standalone without dependencies by Kent Ross

 ## Install
-* You need Python 3.5+ (see https://www.python.org/downloads/)
+* You need Python 3.9+ (see https://www.python.org/downloads/)
-* You need CryptoPlus (see https://github.com/doegox/python-cryptoplus)
 * Download this package to some local directory (and unzip if needed)

 ## Usage